BwanaQ/fast_food/README.md

 (env)$ pip install -r requirements.txt
 ```

-5. rename .envcp to .env then run this command
+5. rename .env copy to .env, add all those fields with your correct values, save it then run this command

 ```
 (env) $ source .env